Always-Free Admission

 Presented in collaboration with the University of Wisconsin-Madison’s Interdisciplinary Arts Residency program, Flow brings together artists, activists, and educators working with water.

-Learn more from visual artist Laura Anderson Barbata and local community representatives who will present their work and discuss the broad theme of water.
-Join this cross-disciplinary event and engage with participants through community conversations and connections.
+Visual artist Laura Anderson Barbata and local community representatives presented their work and discussed the broad theme of water.
+This cross-disciplinary event engaged with participants through community conversations and connections.
 Laura Anderson Barbata is a transdisciplinary artist based in New York and Mexico City.
 Her work addresses social justice and the environment through combinations of performance, procession, dance, music, spoken word, textile arts, costuming, paper-making, zines, and protest.
-Additional speakers include Carol Ann Amour, Mary Burns, Wayne Valliere, Mildred “Tinker” Schuman, and Nate Zurawski.
+Additional speakers included Carol Ann Amour, Mary Burns, Wayne Valliere, Mildred “Tinker” Schuman, and Nate Zurawski.
 Learn more about FLOW speakers and their work.

 Yuyi Morales, February 14 – February 20, 2024

 Born into a family of avid storytellers in Mexico, it’s no surprise that the bright and cheerful artworks in author/illustrator Yuyi Morales’ books are filled with thoughtful details and powerful messages that appeal to all audiences.
-During a week-long residency, Yuyi Morales will share her personal influences and connection to Mexican culture as well as her storytelling and art making processes with visitors, students, and educators.
-In addition to public programming at the Museum, Yuyi will participate in outreach initiatives with the local community.
-Learn more about upcoming artist programs by checking the Museum’s online Events Calendar.
+During a week-long residency, Yuyi Morales shared her personal influences and connection to Mexican culture as well as her storytelling and art making processes with visitors, students, and educators.
+In addition to public programming at the Museum, Yuyi participated in outreach initiatives with the local community.

 2023